 John Craig Hammond was born in Cadiz, Ohio, on April 21, 1876.
 He had a long career in the newspaper business, which is where he met Marlen Pew.
-As Hoover detailed in his report, Hammond always boasted of being "in the know" about several allegedly ongoing scandals, including White House and State a great bluffer, toots his own horn continuously, is a man of violent likes and dislikes and very vindictive, nourishing grudges against persons for a long time who may have done something to him to which he takes exception.
+As Hoover detailed in his report, Hammond always boasted of being "in the know" about several allegedly ongoing scandals, including White House and State Department leaks, illegal sales of phenol overseas and rifles to Pancho Villa, and so on, but rarely provided any useful information.
+Hoover summarized each scandal, including the Supreme Court leak case, and analyzed exactly what useful information Hammond had provided the Government.
+In words eerily similar to descriptions of the future FBI director himself, Hoover concluded that Hammond was a great bluffer, toots his own horn continuously, is a man of violent likes and dislikes and very vindictive, nourishing grudges against persons for a long time who may have done something to him to which he takes exception.
 In some ways he is eccentric almost to the point of lacking good mental balance.
 168